 HONKING

-Honking is so loud and so regular in the country that people just seem to accept it.
-I’d be scared, in fact, of asking them not to honk … somewhere along the way, it has become habitual and a major cause of noise pollution.
-It can really get on your nerves when drivers keep pressing on their horns for no apparent reason.
+It’s so loud and constant that people just seem to accept it.
+I imagine asking someone not to honk would be futile—somewhere along the line, it’s become habitual and a major source of noise pollution.
+It can really get under your skin when drivers keep pressing the horn for no apparent reason.

 LACK OF RULES OF THE ROAD